• Skip to primary navigation

 When asked which furniture could go to their newly married daughter, Peter’s wife looked surprised.
 “Why would I give any of the furniture away?
 It’s all coming to the new house.”
 Well, maybe “downsizing” will have to wait awhile!

-Filed Under: Boomers in Action Tagged With: next careers, planning for retirement
+See more: Boomers in Action See more: planning for retirement

 Primary Sidebar